38021 Corporate Sustainability , 5 sp

 This course has obtained top evaluations

-The overall aim of the course is to give you insights of the key concepts, challenges and and practices that underpin sustainable development from the business perspective .
+The overall aim of the course is to give you insights of the key concepts, challenges and and practices that underpin sustainable development from the perspective of business organizations and their stakeholders.
 Central themes are: Corporate Responsibility (CR), stakeholder dynamics; business ethics; consumer society; social entrepreneurship; developing country challenges.

 The course can be taken as part of the Study Module in Corporate Responsibility.